iskrov/kotori/README.md

 ## License

-This project is licensed under the MIT License.
+This project is a private project.
+All rights reserved.